Skip to main content

 Enabled sales of nonperishable foods at farmers markets & roadside stands

-Would allow many types of perishable products to be sold.
-Would increase the annual sales limit to $1,500,000.
-Would simplify labeling requirements.
+Would have allowed many types of perishable products to be sold.
+Would have increased the annual sales limit to $1,500,000.
+Would have simplified labeling requirements.

 Didn’t change the law, but created a working group to discuss ways to improve the cottage food law in the future